Click Here To Schedule A Consultation

 Can Botox cause headaches?

 Some patients may experience mild headaches after having Botox injections in the face, although this is not a common side effect.
-Studies have shown that patients who have Botox injections for the treatment of severe migraines are most likely to experience mild headache as a side effect of treatment.
+Studies have shown that patients who have Botox injections for the treatment of severe migraines are most likely to experience mild headaches as a side effect of treatment.

 Does Botox help with migraines?